cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ## Annotations

-Annotations [`@sql.append/prepend`](../guides/databases#sql-prepend-append) allow to add native SQL clauses to the generated .hdbtable files, or to add "native" HANA CDS clauses to the generated .hdbcds files, respectively.
+Annotations [`@sql.append/prepend`](../guides/databases#sql-prepend-append) allow to add native SQL clauses to the generated _.hdbtable_ files, or to add "native" HANA CDS clauses to the generated _.hdbcds_ files, respectively.

-If you have used these annotations in your model, a simple switchover from hdbcds to hdbtable very likely is not possible, as such an annotation written for hdbcds in general is not valid for hdbtable.
+If you have used these annotations in your model, a simple switchover from `hdbcds` to `hdbtable` very likely is not possible, as such an annotation written for `hdbcds` in general is not valid for `hdbtable`.
 You have to adapt your model prior to the migration.

 As we don't know what clauses you have used, we cannot offer any further guidance here.

 ## Associations

-Associations cause issues in the .hdbcds to .hdbtable handover.
+Associations cause issues in the _.hdbcds_ to _.hdbtable_ handover.
 For each entity that has associations, the resulting table or view contains a `WITH ASSOCIATIONS` clause, representing native HANA associations.

-When deploying via hdbcds, associations in a CAP CDS entity are reflected by corresponding associations in the `hdbcds` file generated by the compiler.
-Upon deployment, the hdbcds plugin of HDI generates a `CREATE TABLE` statement, where the associations are represented in a `WITH ASSOCIATIONS` clause.
+When deploying via `hdbcds`, associations in a CAP CDS entity are reflected by corresponding associations in the _.hdbcds_ file generated by the compiler.
+Upon deployment, the `hdbcds` plugin of HDI generates a `CREATE TABLE` statement, where the associations are represented in a `WITH ASSOCIATIONS` clause.
-When deploying via hdbtable, the compiler directly writes the `CREATE TABLE` statements with the `WITH ASSOCIATIONS` clause into the generated `hdbtable` and `hdbview` files.
+When deploying via `hdbtable`, the compiler directly writes the `CREATE TABLE` statements with the `WITH ASSOCIATIONS` clause into the generated _.hdbtable_ and _.hdbview_ files.
-These clauses slightly differ, which causes a full table migration when switching from hdbcds to hdbtable.
+These clauses slightly differ, which causes a full table migration when switching from `hdbcds` to `hdbtable`.

 The CAP Java runtime and the CAP Nodejs runtime with the new SAP HANA service (`@cap-js/hana`, default in @sap/cds@8) don't need the `WITH ASSOCIATIONS` clause anymore.
 This allows us to avoid the full table migration by removing